psolymos/psolymos.github.io/_posts/2018-03-08-shiny-slider-examples-with-the-intrval-r-package.md

 <img src="https://github.com/psolymos/intrval/raw/master/extras/range_slider.gif" class="img-responsive" alt="range slider">

 If you think there are other use cases for **intrval** in **shiny** applications, let me know in the comments section!

+_If you want to learn more about how to host Shiny apps, check out the [Hosting Data Apps](https://hosting.analythium.io/) website!_